Photo session – Modern Gypsies – stilt-walking showgirl

 We scouted around a warehouse district of Brooklyn, looking for interesting backgrounds.
 I felt that this huge mural would make a colorful background compared to the bright white costume.

 Setting up.
 Here you can get an idea of just how tall Irene was on those stilts.
-Fortunately, the Manfrotto 1004BAC light-stand (B&H) goes as high as 12 feet.
+Fortunately, the Manfrotto 1004BAC tall light-stand (affiliate) goes as high as 12 feet.
 I didn’t want the light to come from below her – I dislike horror movie lighting.
 So the light still had to come in from an appropriately high angle.

 Camera settings: 1/250 @ f/5.6 @ 200 ISO

 I intentionally under-exposed the available light so that the flash would make the image pop.
 The main image here was over-exposed by 2/3rds of a stop because I asked Irene to move forward and I didn’t adjust the power on the Profoto.
 It was easy enough to pull the exposure down on the RAW file with no detriment to the final image.

 I felt that even though this background was complementary, we didn’t really get a sense of Irene’s height on the stilts in the final images.